 Use as tile sources.
 Create a new document and then apply the preset across the image (the reflected preset is perhaps one of the more useful types to use for the creation of tiles).
 Re-apply the preset in PS or different ones as required and use the offset filter to shift them to create a tile (or select a 1/4 of the image and then transform and rotate to create the same on each side of the file) and then save the tile via the edit menu command and define command.
-With the latest versions of PS, you can also use the tools to create amazing designs for input with scripted patterns in the fill menu.
-Create an empty transparent image and then use the preset GRD tool to create a linear or radial etc design.
+With the latest versions of PS, you can also use the tools to create amazing graphics for input with scripted patterns in the fill menu.
+Create an empty transparent image and then use the preset GRD tool to create a linear or radial etc effects.
 As many of the GRD files contain transparency, much of the document will still be transparent which is perfect for use with the scripted patterns.
 Go to the edit menu and define the pattern and then use fill command and patterns and scripted option.
 With the latest versions of the application, you can now select a number of pattern types such as symmetry as well as modify settings via a dialog.
 Use to create 1000s of amazing color effects.

 They can be used as source for displacement maps, all you need to do is to save them to a PSD format file. the image can be as basic or as complex as you would like and as they can be any size then the displacement maps can also be 2000 x 2000 etc. The same approach as with the patterns needs to be applied though it does require a little trial and error and not all colorful presets will work well.
 Especially, you have to remember the map is a grayscale image and not a color one.

 Use as a source for strokes.
 Apply the preset in a selection or across the image.
 You may wish to limit the range of the preset by a selection allowing for a blurring at the edges of the strokes (otherwise you will end up with a square stroke).
 Repeat the preset, use different blending modes, apply with effects and then use the edit menu and define to add them to the current stroke palette